zyragames/zyentry/README.md

 ---

-## 🤝 Contributing
+## 🤝 Contributions

-Contributions are welcome.

-Good areas for contributions:

-- UI polish
-- Linux desktop compatibility
-- translations
-- packaging
-- AppImage support
-- bug fixes

-Please keep changes focused and avoid unnecessary complexity.
+ZyEntry is currently in early development.

+Contributions may be accepted later, but for now the project is mainly maintained as a personal Linux desktop utility.

 ---